- Oops!Something went wrong.Please try again later.

 Intuit Inc. price-consensus-eps-surprise-chart | Intuit Inc. Quote

-Within QuickBooks Online payroll, a mix-shift to Intuit’s full-service offering, which is priced 75% higher than self-service, was a tailwind.
-Moreover, within QuickBooks Online payments, continued uptick in customer base and an increase in charge volume per customer aided revenue growth in this area.
-Online Services revenues grew 27%.
+Within QuickBooks Online payroll, a mix-shift to Intuit’s full-service offering, was a tailwind.
+Also, within QuickBooks Online payments, continued uptick in customer base and an increase in charge volume per customer drove revenues.

 Balance Sheet and Cash Flow

-Long-term earnings growth rate for Alteryx, Cirrus Logic and Fortinet is currently pegged at 39.85%, 15% and 14%, respectively.
+The long-term earnings growth rate for Arrow, Texas and STMicroelectronics is currently pegged at 8.5%, 9.3%, and 5%, respectively.